ng-log/ng-log/docs/packages.md

 cd vcpkg
 ./bootstrap-vcpkg.sh
 ./vcpkg integrate install
-./vcpkg install glog
+./vcpkg install ng-log
 ```

-The glog port in vcpkg is kept up to date by Microsoft team members and
+The ng-log port in vcpkg is kept up to date by Microsoft team members and
 community contributors.
 If the version is out of date, please create an
 issue or pull request on the vcpkg repository.